ballerina-platform/module-ballerina-io/docs/spec/spec.md

 # ```
 # + path - The CSV file path
 # + skipHeaders - Number of headers, which should be skipped prior to reading records
-# + return - The entire CSV content in the channel as an array of string arrays, array of ballerina records or an `io:Error`
+# + return - The entire CSV content in the channel as an array of string arrays, array of Ballerina records or an `io:Error`
 public isolated function fileReadCsv(string path, int skipHeaders = 0) returns string[][]|Error;
 ```